 Message Command Used What Happened What to Do

 INVALID DATE Set ProDOS Date You entered a date outside the possible range.
 CONVERT only lets you enter possible dates.
 The range for the day is 01-31 (depending on the month); the range for the month is JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, DEC; and the range for the year is 00-99.

-INVALIO DRIVE Copy a Volume When you're asked to The program won't let
+INVALID DRIVE Copy a Volume When you're asked to supply a volume's drive number, you only have number outside the valid range (notice that the invalid character doesn't appear on the

-Format a Volume supply a volume's drive number, you only have you enter a letter or a number outside the
+Format a Volume

-Rename a Volume two choices, 1 or 2, valid range (notice that
+Rename a Volume two choices, 1 or 2,

-Detect Bad Blocks because that's how many drives connect to any one slot.
-If you type a number outside that range or a letter, you'll get this message. the invalid character doesn't appear on the display), so just type in the correct drive number.
+Detect Bad Blocks because that's how many drives connect to

-Block Allocation
+Block Allocation any one slot.
+If you type

-Compare Volumes
+Compare Volumes a number outside that range or a letter, you'll

-Select Configuration Defaults
+Select Configuration Defaults get this message.

 Change DOS 3.3 Slot and Drive

 Set Prefix

-IHVALIO Copy Files You used an illegal character in a pathname.
-You didn't have the prefix set to the volume containing the file or files you want to access.
-Enter a legal pathname.
+INVALID Copy Files You used an illegal character in a pathname.
+You didn't have the Enter a legal pathname.
 See Chapter 4 for pathname rules.
+Set the prefix to the

 PATHNAME Delete Files

 Alter Write-Protection

-Rename Files Set the prefix to the volume containing the files you're trying to access.
+Rename Files prefix set to the volume

-List ProDOS Directory
+List ProDOS Directory containing the file or files you want to volume containing the files you're trying to

-Set Prefix
+Set Prefix access. access.

 Compare Files

 Select Configuration Defaults

 Restore Configuration Defaults